Squidiis/gibindan/readme.md

 - `/untimeout` – Removes timeout from a user
 - `/slowmode` – Sets slowmode in a channel
 - `/ping` – Measures the bot’s latency
+- `/role-add` – Assigns a role to a user
+- `/role-remove` – Removes a role from a user

 ## 🧩 Modular Command System